Home Our Services Pay Management Equal Pay Audits

 Equal pay measures two of the three key building blocks in the workplace

-Like work
+Like Work

 Where people are doing the same or broadly similar jobs (for example, in finance teams “like work” might include all accounting and auditing jobs at a given level).
 This means looking at the responsibilities and duties of the employee, rather than the job title itself.

-Work rated as equivalent
+Work rated as Equivalent

 Where a job evaluation scheme operates and all those jobs graded the same are compared together.
-As part of a Paydata job survey, positions are given a corresponding job level that can be used to rate positions across various departments, industries and job families.
+As part of a Paydata salary survey, positions are given a corresponding job level that can be used to rate positions across various departments, industries and job families.

-Work of equal value
+Work of Equal Value

 Where there is either no job evaluation scheme in place or multiple schemes.
 With multiple schemes, the first step is to establish grades that have equal demands, so jobs can be compared across schemes.
 Where no scheme exists, the assessment method depends on the circumstances involved.
 In Paydata’s experience, most customers need help organising and processing their data.
 We can produce equal pay reports to highlight potential problems and examine data in further detail to show areas that require attention.
 We can also provide pay modelling services to help you develop and implement an equal pay action plan.

 Having a robust job evaluation scheme will make your equal pay audit easier and more robust.
 If you don’t have a scheme (or your scheme isn’t up-to-date), Paydata can conduct an audit on your behalf.
-We can also use the job evaluation scheme that underpins our salary surveys; whilst not a defence in law, it does provide a basis to spot any suspected potential equal pay issues.

 It is also worth considering investigating your equal pay issues under legal privilege.
 This approach means that you use your solicitor to instruct a third party (such as Paydata) to undertake work on your behalf.
 This can then be reported back via a solicitor, who can advise you on how to interpret the results.
 The benefit of this approach is that advice given under legal privilege is not admissible in a court or tribunal.
 Some employers conduct their own audits but if they discover things that they fail to address, it can count against them should they face an equal pay claim.